rreece/rreece.github.io/outline-of-philosophy/math.md

     -   Paul Cohen showed the CH is undecidable in ZFC (1963).
 -   Generalized Continuum Hypothesis (GCH)
     -   $\aleph_{n+1} = 2^{\aleph_n}$

+Hilbert:

+>   There is, however, a completely satisfactory way of avoiding the paradoxes
+>   without betraying our science.
+The desires and attitudes which help us
+>   find this way and show us what direction to take are these:
+>
+>   1. Wherever there is any hope of salvage, we will carefully investigate
+>       fruitful definitions and deductive methods.
+We will nurse them,
+>       strengthen them, and make them useful.
+No one shall drive us out
+>       of the paradise which Cantor has created for us.
+>   2. We must establish throughout mathematics the same certitude for
+>       our deductions as exists in ordinary elementary number theory,
+>       which no one doubts and where contradictions and paradoxes
+>       arise only through our own carelessness. [^Hilbert1926p191]

+[^Hilbert1926p191]: @Hilbert_1926_Uber_das_Unendliche\, p.
+191.
 [^Trioni2020Omega]: Trioni, S. (2020).
 [Cantor's attic](https://neugierde.github.io/cantors-attic/Omega) - Omega.